sigstore/sigstore-python/README.md

                         (default: https://fulcio.sigstore.dev)
   --ctfe FILE           A PEM-encoded public key for the CT log (conflicts
                         with --staging) (default: None)

-Advanced signing options:
-  Advanced signing options; you should not use these without understanding them!

-  --advanced-no-signing-key-reuse
-                        For multiple inputs: generate a new signing certificate and private key for each artifact signed, rather than caching (default: False)
 ```
 <!-- @end-sigstore-sign-help@ -->